 Introducing Mae Hong Son

-Mae Hong Son, with its remote setting and surrounding mountains, fits many travellers' preconceived notion of how a northern Thai city should be.
-A palpable Burmese influence and a border town feel don't dispel this image, and best of all, there's hardly a túk-túk or tout to be seen.
-This doesn't mean Mae Hong Son is uncharted territory; the tour groups have been coming here for years, but the city's potential as a base for activities, from spa treatment to trekking, ensures that your visit can be quite unlike anyone else's.
+With its remote setting and surrounding mountains, Mae Hong Son fits many travellers' preconceived notion of how a northern Thai city should be.
+A palpable Burmese influence and a border-town feel don't clash with this image, and best of all, there's hardly a túk-túk or tout to be seen.
+This doesn't mean Mae Hong Son is uncharted territory – tour groups have been coming here for years – but the city's potential as a base for activities, from spa treatment to trekking, ensures that your visit can be quite unlike anyone else's.

-Mae Hong Son is best visited between November and March when the town is at its most beautiful.
-During the rainy season (June to October) travel to the more remote corners of the province can be difficult because there are few paved roads.
-During the hot season, the Mae Nam Pai valley fills with smoke from slash-and-burn agriculture.
-The only problem with going in the cool season is that the nights are downright cold – you'll need at least one thick sweater and a good pair of socks for mornings and evenings, and a sleeping bag or several blankets.
+Mae Hong Son is best visited between November and February when the town is at its coolest and most beautiful.
+During the rainy season (June to October), travel to the more remote corners of the province can be difficult because there are few paved roads.
+During the hot season (approximately February to May), the Mae Nam Pai valley fills with smoke from swidden agriculture.
+The only problem with going in the cool season is that the nights are downright cold – you'll need at least one sweater and a thick pair of socks for mornings and evenings.